Neil's Path: A homeschooled student's journey to Landmark College

 The choice made by Neil Norby’s parents to homeschool him and his brother was probably borne out of necessity as much as philosophy, according to Neil.
 He describes the location of his childhood home as “off the road and up a hill” and recalls needing to be watchful for rattlesnakes during games of hide-and-seek in the yard.

-When Neil was very young, he says the homeschooling experience was predominately directed by his family.
+When Neil was very young, he says the homeschooling experience was predominantly directed by his family.
 He was given a lot of latitude in picking the books he wanted to read, and he was able to dedicate himself to playing the violin.

 As he advanced into his teens, Neil used online curricula and a tutor to meet the academic requirements for his GED.
 He also joined a youth orchestra in nearby Santa Fe, which enabled him to not only pursue his passion for music but also socialize with peers.